 The Best Time of Year for Other Locations

-While Tim’s book (either version) gives good overall coverage of the most popular national parks, there are more specialized books that cover a specific national park, state, or region of the country in more detail.
+While Tim’s book (either version) gives good overall coverage of the most popular national parks, and Luong provides the best location guide to all of the parks, there are more specialized books that cover a specific national park, state, or region of the country in more detail.
 The Photographing the Southwest series by Laurent Martes is a truly superb example.
 He wrote three books covering the desert southwest (they are on the left in the above photo) and they are as good as it gets, not only for deciding on the time of year to show up, but also detailed information on the time of day, how to shoot, how to get there, and more.
 Each location is rated on a scale of 0 to 5 (using hearts, diamonds, spades and clubs) for Scenic Value, Photographic Interest, Road Difficulty, and Trail Difficulty.

 This is a quick snapshot of one of the ratings pages.
 Lets look at one example.
 In Section 13 the first location is Dead Horse Point State Park.
 The visual and photographic interest is 5 which is as good as it gets.
 The dashed line for Road Difficulty means it is a paved road to the location that any vehicle can navigate.
 The Trail Difficulty is 1 which means it is an easy short walk from your vehicle to the viewpoint.
 You go to the page 237 for specific advice on the best time of day and the best way to photograph the location.